 The injured worker must file a claim with the Virginia Workers’ Compensation Commission in order to protect their right to benefits under Virginia law, even if there have been payments by the employer or claim administrator for time missed from work because of the injury or for medical treatment for the injury.

-Even if you are not requesting specific benefits at this time, you should still submit this form, with Part A completed, within two years of the date of your accident or diagnosis of disease.
-If you are requesting specific benefits or if the claim administrator has denied your claim, complete Part B of this form and submit the medical reports either attached to the form, or as soon as possible thereafter.
+Even if you are not requesting specific benefits at this time, you should still submit the Claim for Benefits Form within two years of the date of your accident or diagnosis of disease to protect your rights for benefits.
+If you are requesting specific benefits or if the claim administrator has denied your claim, complete the Claim for Benefits Form and submit the medical reports either attached to the form, or as soon as possible thereafter.
 You may obtain copies of your medical records directly from your physician or you may request a subpoena by sending the name and address of the medical provider to the Clerk of the Virginia Workers’ Compensation Commission.
 A $12.00 money order made payable to “Sheriff” must be included for each subpoena.
-The Commission cannot issue subpoenae outside Virginia.
+The Commission cannot issue a subpoena outside of Virginia.

 Benefits Covered under the Virginia Workers’ Compensation Act:

-- Lifetime Medical Benefits – Payment for expenses related to the injury or occupational disease.
-Includes payment/reimbursement of out of pocket medical, prescription and transportation expenses.
+- Lifetime Medical Benefits – Payment for medical treatment/expenses for the injury or occupational disease, now and in the future.

-- Permanent Partial Disability – Compensation for loss of use of a body part, loss of hearing/vision, amputation, lung disease or bodily disfigurement/scarring.
+- Permanent Partial Disability – Compensation for loss of use of a body part, amputation, disfigurement/bodily scarring, loss of hearing, loss of vision or lung disease.
+Must be medically supported.